0x4f53/Wristkey/README.md

 Make sure Wristkey has storage permissions in your watch's Settings app.
 If importing from JSON, make sure the file you download from your Bitwarden account is an **Unencrypted** file in **JSON** format (Encrypted JSON and Encrypted / Unencrypted CSV files don't work).
 If importing from Authenticator, make sure the screenshot or picture is in **PNG or JPG** format and is clear.

+### File export not working

+Make sure Wristkey has storage permissions in your watch's Settings app.
+If already enabled, disable and enable storage permissions again.

 ## Security

 ### Importing files

 To prevent data extraction, snooping and theft, make sure you delete the JSON, PNG or JPG files from your watch's storage once you're done importing them.
-You can confirm this by connecting your watch via ADB and running the ```adb shell ls /sdcard/``` command.
+You can confirm the existence of items by connecting your watch via ADB and running the ```adb shell ls /sdcard/``` command.

 ### In-app storage

-All sensitive data (including secrets to generate OTPs) is stored encrypted [using 256-bit AES encryption](https://developer.android.com/reference/androidx/security/crypto/EncryptedSharedPreferences), with the decryption key [stored locally](https://developer.android.com/training/articles/keystore) on your watch.
+All sensitive data within Wristkey (including secrets to generate OTPs) is stored encrypted [using 256-bit AES encryption](https://developer.android.com/reference/androidx/security/crypto/EncryptedSharedPreferences), with the decryption key [stored locally](https://developer.android.com/training/articles/keystore) on your watch.
 No backdoor on my end.  ;)

 ### Privacy

 Wristkey can be set to unlock after entering your watch's password / PIN / Pattern.
 To enable screen locking for the app, go to your watch's Settings → Personalization → Screen Lock and set a PIN / Pattern / Password.
-To override this setting, , open Wristkey, tap the settings icon '⚙️', then scroll down and disable *Screen locking*
+To override this setting, open Wristkey, tap the settings icon '⚙️', then scroll down and disable *Screen locking*

 Wristkey doesn't use Wear OS's Ambient Mode by default to prevent bystanders from peeking at your 2FA codes.
 To enable Ambient Mode, open Wristkey, tap the settings icon '⚙️', then scroll down and enable *Ambient mode*.